 - Incomplete applications will be returned to the customer to complete and go back in the queue upon resubmission

 - In the past customers have been given 30 days to address issues raised in the audit.
-This was a discretionary practice rather than a requirement and customers will only have five days from now on.
+This was a discretionary practice rather than a requirement and customers will have less time to address any issues as we need to notify all customers of post-audit decisions by 28 February.

 We have streamlined our processes so you may find it doesn’t take as long.